-As I look through the list I notice that his desire for humorous books really blossomed this year.
-In fact, he has turned into quite the little joke teller.
-However, he is a well-rounded reader and enjoyed many classics too!
+As you look through the list, you’ll notice that I marked my oldest son’s favorites when he was three.
+His desire for humorous books really blossomed that year.
+In fact, he turned into quite the little joketeller.
+However, he was still a well-rounded reader (listener) and enjoyed many classics too.

 Best of the Best Books for 3-Year-Olds